 The qualification is aligned with the Australian Qualification Framework (AQF) level 4

-You will study 4 core units
+You will study 24 units consisting of 9 core units and 15 elective units

 This unit of competency specifies the outcomes required to minimise risk to all aspects of agency business and to consumers.
 It includes identifying potential risks to the agency and its clients, analysing the causes and potential impact of risks, and implementing agency policies and procedures to minimise risks to the agency and consumers.